davidlj95/ngx/projects/ngx-meta/docs/content/features.md

 ### 🧩 Fine-grained metadata management

 Thanks to the pluggable module based architecture, you can manage popular metadata using built-in library modules, but you can also provide our own.
 Learn more about that at [manage your custom metadata guide](manage-your-custom-metadata.md).
-Indeed, you can decide which metadata is managed (including the library modules) to reduce the already...
+Indeed, you can decide which specific metadata elements you want to use.
+Learn more in the [custom metadata providers selection guide](custom-metadata-providers-selection.md).
+That will actually help you reduce the already...

 ### 📦 Small bundle size